Site Builder

 Creating Pages

-Ask Korra to create a page and she'll handle the rest:
+Ask Ploy's Agent to create a page and it'll handle the rest:

 - "Add an about page with our team story, values, and a team photo grid"